walshzhang/teaching-developertest/README.md

         it will log the test information to a specified file.
         * Files provides some file operation such as read and write.
         * FilesTest uses Logger and TemporaryFolder rule.
+* v0.6
+    * @Theory
+        * Between annotation is used in the test method to annotate it's parameters and define their value scope
+        * BetweenSupplier shows how to generate int values to assign the parameter of test method in UsingTheoriesTest class.
+        * UsingTheoriesTest use Theories runner

 ## mockito-core